The role of individual compensation and acceptance decisions in crowdsourced delivery: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item We introduce the \probabbr, which considers compensation-dependent task acceptance probability functions of occasional drivers and allows to derive optimal compensations offered to them while minimizing the expected cost to the operator. \item We introduce a MINLP formulation for the \probabbr\ and show how that it can be optimally solved via a two-stage approach that decomposes compensation and assignment decisions. \item We study two practically relevant classes of acceptance probability functions (linear and logistic acceptance probability functions) and derive explicit formulas for optimal compensation values in these cases.
-These results imply an exact linearization of our MINLP formulation, which can be solved in polynomial time. \item We study a generalization of the \probabbr, show that it is NP-hard, and propose an approximate linearization scheme for an appropriately extended MINLP formulation. \item We conduct an extensive computational study and sensitivity analysis on the main model parameters.
-Our results show that the compensation scheme proposed in this work consistently and significantly outperforms alternative established compensation schemes from the literature in terms of expected cost and distance.
+Our main contributions can be summarized as follows: \begin{itemize} \item We introduce the \probabbr, which considers (generic) compensation-dependent task acceptance probability functions of occasional drivers and allows to derive optimal compensations offered to them while minimizing the expected cost to the operator. \item We introduce a MINLP formulation for the \probabbr\ (with generic acceptance probability functions) and show that it can be solved optimally via a two-stage approach that decomposes compensation and assignment decisions.
+We also show, that this two-stage approach which uses an exact linearization of our MINLP formulation allows to solve the \probabbr\ in polynomial time for generic probability functions under mild conditions that are detailed in \cref{sec:apuc}. \item We study two practically relevant classes of acceptance probability functions (linear and logistic acceptance probability functions) and derive explicit formulas for optimal compensation values in these cases. \item We study a generalization of the \probabbr, show that it is NP-hard, and propose an approximate linearization scheme for an appropriately extended MINLP formulation. \item We conduct an extensive computational study and sensitivity analysis on the main model parameters.
+Our results show that the compensation scheme proposed in this work consistently and significantly outperforms alternative established compensation schemes from the literature.
 We also demonstrate that this scheme ensures higher satisfaction of occasional drivers by providing them with more and more successful offers.
-Finally, the extremely low runtimes on large instances consisting of 100 tasks and up to 150 occasional drivers and the computational complexity of the proposed method indicate that our approach can be applied to larger problem instances that could arise in real-life applications. \end{itemize}
+Finally, the extremely low runtimes on large instances consisting of 100 tasks and up to 150 occasional drivers and the computational complexity of the proposed method indicate that our approach can be applied to larger problem instances that could arise in real-life applications. \item We show how to use our two-stage approach as a heuristic in settings in which drivers and tasks appear dynamically over time.
+Our computational results indicate the usefulness of our two-stage method in dynamic settings and that the compensation scheme proposed in this work outperforms alternatives for this case as well. \end{itemize}

 This paper is organized as follows. \cref{sec:literature} summarizes the related literature. \cref{sec:apuc} formally introduces the problem studied in this paper, provides a MINLP formulation, and discusses the considered acceptance probability functions. \cref{sec:ilp} introduces the theoretical results that lead to the exact linearizations and polynomial-time solvability of \probabbr. \cref{sec:non-separable} focuses on the aforementioned generalization of the \probabbr, shows that this variant is NP-hard, and introduces an approximate linearization scheme for this more general case. \cref{sec:experimental-setup} details the setup of our computational study, whose results and findings are discussed in \cref{sec:results}.
 We conclude in \cref{sec:conclusion}, where we also provide possible future research directions.
 The Appendix contains proofs of all theoretical results, and additional computational results \ifTR . \else are given in the e-companion. \fi